When Everything is Taken, What Remains

 The book isn’t without its critics.
 Some have argued that Frankl’s implication—that a positive mindset made one more likely to survive—can feel insensitive or even cruel.
 Clearly, many prisoners who desperately wanted to live, died.
 Frankl doesn’t deny this, but his emphasis is elsewhere: less with the question of why most died than why anyone survived at all.
 His subject is meaning.
 And how it might be preserved when everything else has been cut to the bone.

 There’s a scene in Arthur Miller’s play Incident at Vichy.
-A man stands before a Nazi officer who holds up his life—everything he’s accomplished: his degrees, credentials, letters of recognition.
+A man stands before a Nazi officer who holds up his life, everything he’s accomplished: his degrees, credentials, letters of recognition.
 The officer asks him, “Is this all you have?”
 The man nods.
 The officer glances at them, then throws them in the bin.
 “Good,” he says.
 “Now you have nothing.”
 For the man, whose identity has always depended on the recognition of others, it is an annihilation.
 But for Frankl, he’d recognise that moment is the beginning of a choice.
 The freedom to choose is the one thing that Nazi officer cannot take away.

 “The only real antidote for life’s pain is inside us.
-It is the courage within, the ability to build your own fires and find your own peace.” ― Joseph Pfeifer, Ordinary Heroes: A Memoir of 9/11
+It is the courage within, the ability to build your own fires and find your own peace.”

-There have been many quiet, dignified documentaries made about one of the darkest chapters of modern history.
+There have been many dignified documentaries made about one of the darkest chapters of modern history.
 9/11: One Day in America may be the most definitive.

 Created in collaboration with the 9/11 Memorial & Museum, this six-part series traces the events of that day through the eyes of those who lived it.
-The filmmakers sifted through nearly 1,000 hours of archival footage—some never seen before—and held 235 hours of interviews with 54 people.
+The filmmakers sifted through nearly 1,000 hours of archival footage, some never seen before, and held 235 hours of interviews with 54 people.

 Two stories in particular stay with me.